IanF7/Pokemon-Inverse-Emerald/README.md

 .
 Gen 7 Movesets

 .
+All Pokemon that evolve through trade can now be evolved using the Linking Cord item and all Pokemon that evolve through trade while holding an item now just evolve by using that item on the Pokemon

+.
 Reusable TMs

 .
 Modern Shiny Odds (1/4096)

 .
 Updated UI for catching Pokemon

 .
-Rare Candies in every main shop for $300 (to help reduce grinding)
+Rare Candies in every main shop for $500 (to help reduce grinding)

+.
+Fire, Water, Thunder, Leaf Stones, and Linking Cords can be purchased on the 4th floor of the Lilycove Department Store.